-For example, the Class is intended to add two integers, through the Operation add.
+For example, the Class is intended to add two integers, through the Operation add(int, int).
 The integers in this case are parameters of the operation, defined by attributes of the Class, operand1 and operand2.

-4 📑 Cla əss1

-🗆 🗇 🧼 operand1

-🗆 🖻 🧼 operand2

-= add(int, int)

-Step Action
+Ste Action

+p
-1 In the Properties window for the operation, select the 'Behavior' tab and edit the 'Behavior' field to apply the JavaScript simulation objects (this or sim) to the behavior definition.

-In the example:
+1 In the Properties window for the operation, select the 'Behavior' tab and edit the 'Behavior' field to apply the JavaScript Simulation Objects (this or sim) to the behavior definition.
+In the example: this.operand1=operand1;

-this.operand1=operand1;

-this.operand2=operand2;

-return operand1+operand2
+this.operand2=operand2; return operand1+operand2

-2 Drag the Class onto your simulation Activity diagram and paste it as an Instance.
+2 Drag the Class onto your Simulation Activity diagram and paste it as an Instance.

 In the example, the Object is called 'calculator'.
 For clarity, the element shown here is set to display inherited attributes and operations, and the behavior code, on the diagram.

 calculator: Class1

+::Class:

-::Class1 - operand1: int - operand2: int
+- operand1: int - operand2: int

+::Class1

-::Class1 + add(int, int): int this.operand1= operand1; this.operand2 = operand2; return operand1+ operand2;
+add(int, int): int this.operand1= operand1; this.operand2 = operand2;

+return operand1+ operand2:

-3 On the simulation diagram, for the appropriate Action element, open the 'Properties' dialog and on the 'Effect' page type in the JavaScript to capture and simulate the Object's behavior.
+On the Simulation diagram, for the appropriate Action element, open the 'Properties' dialog and on the 'Effect' page type in the JavaScript to capture and simulate the Object's behavior.

 In the example, the JavaScript defines a value that will be provided by simulating the behavior of the operation from the Object, as performed on two provided integers.
-That is: sim.result=sim.calculator.add(7,9)
+That is:

+sim.result=sim.calculator.add(7,9)

-4 Run the simulation, and observe its progress in the Locals window.
-Ultimately the Class behavior is reflected in the result of the simulation.
+4 Run the Simulation, and observe its progress in the

+Locals window.
+Ultimately the Class behavior is reflected in the result of the Simulation.